Who was Julia Stanley?

 When Pop died, Julia and Bobby moved into a three bedroomed council house.
 They had two daughters, Julia (see the book above) and Jackie.

 John never left Mimi's home to live permanently with his mother and sisters but visited and stayed with them often.
-He never wanted to leave but despite Bobby regularly assuring him that he was welcome to stay permanently, John was evidently too scared of Mimi to do so.
+He never wanted to leave but despite Bobby regularly assuring him that he was welcome to stay permanently, John was evidently too frightened of Mimi to do so.

-As he got older, his mother taught him to play the banjo.
+As John got older, his mother taught him to play the banjo.
 She would laugh and dance with him.
 She introduced him to Elvis recordings and the other popular music of the day.
 When he formed his own band, she would take his half-sisters to see them play and was their greatest fan.
 She encouraged his musical career and bought him his first guitar.
 Julia was knocked down by car on July 15th, 1958.

 She died instantly.
 John was seventeen years old.